sudsho/twitter-sentiment-heroku/README.md

 - Each incoming tweet gets scored by two sentiment models:
   - VADER (`vaderSentiment`) — rule-based, tuned for social media slang.
   - TextBlob — naive Bayes-ish polarity.
-  - The app reports both individually and a simple average.
+  - Reported individually + as a weighted average.
 - The last N tweets sit in an in-memory ring buffer (default N=200).
 - A tiny Flask app reads the buffer and serves:
   - `/` — HTML dashboard with the latest tweets and a moving-average chart.
   - `/api/tweets` — JSON dump of recent tweets + scores.
   - `/api/sentiment-summary` — 1, 5, 15-minute moving averages.
-- The dashboard auto-refreshes every 5 seconds via a small JS poller.
+- The dashboard auto-refreshes every 5s (override with `?refresh=N`).

 ## Stack